 \section{Full Landau-equation review}

-Having established that the dual-IHO propagator is purely dispersive, we now verify that no physical singularities arise at loop level.
-A Landau-equation analysis of the relevant bubble diagrams confirms that the spacelike pole structure prevents any real kinematic pinch, and that the nonlocal UV divergences found by Anselmi \cite{Anselmi2020} for timelike principal-value propagators are structurally absent in our case.
+Having established that the dual-IHO propagator is purely dispersive, we now verify that no physical singularities arise at the loop level.
+A Landau-equation analysis of the relevant bubble diagrams confirms that the spacelike pole structure prevents any real kinematic pinch, and that the nonlocal UV divergences found by Anselmi \cite{Anselmi2020} for timelike principal value propagators are structurally absent in our case.

 A physical Landau singularity (branch point) requires all Feynman parameters $\alpha_i$ to be simultaneously real and non-negative.
-We analyze below three distinct bubble configurations, with two involving the dual-IHO respectively shown in Fig.~\ref{fig:bubbles}.
+We analyze below three distinct bubble configurations, with two involving the dual-IHO, respectively shown in Fig.~\ref{fig:bubbles}.

 \begin{enumerate}

 \item {\bf Dual-IHO bubble (two spacelike PV lines):} Both PV lines (in Fig.~\ref{fig:bubbles}(a)) have pole at $k^2=\mu_2^2>0$.
 The Landau on-shell conditions are $k^2=\mu_2^2$ and $(P-k)^2=\mu_2^2$.
 Subtracting: $P\cdot k=P^2/2$.
 Writing $k^\mu=aP^\mu+k_\perp^\mu$ with $P\cdot k_\perp=0$ gives $a=1/2$, then